Building a Lamp

 Two terminals labeled Input, two terminals labeled Output, and two variable resistors.

 This is from back in the days of vacuum tubes, with high voltages and high impedances.
-At right: the underside of the top panel.
-Below: the original circuit.

 A new top panel was needed, and this interestingly labeled aluminum panel was in the scrap bin.
 All that was needed was to trim it to length.